-Regulator with built in smooting condenser (73 00 799 50)
+The system has a DC regulator/rectifier with built in smooting condenser (73 00 799 50)

-- the 2 black (sw) wires are the AC input from the alternator (as it is AC it does not matter which black to which black) - the red (rt) wire is the 12V DC output plus - the brown (br) wire is gound, internally connected to housing

-- Remains the blue (sometimes blue/white) wire at the ignition coil.
+- the 2 black (sw) wires are the AC input from the alternator (as it is AC it does not matter which black to which black) - the red (rt) wire is the 12V DC output plus - the brown (br) wire is gound, internally connected to housing - Remains the blue (sometimes blue/white) wire at the ignition coil.
 This is the kill (cut-off) wire. - Connected to ground it will stop ignition!